 Basic earnings per share is calculated by dividing the profit attributable to shareholders of the parent for the year by the weighted average number of shares during the year.
-Diluted EPS is calculated by dividing the profit attributable to shareholders of the parent by the weighted average

-Profit attributable to the shareholders of the parent
+Diluted EPS is calculated by dividing the profit attributable to shareholders of the parent by the weighted average number of shares outstanding during the year plus the weighted average number of shares that would be issued on conversion of all the dilutive potential shares into shares.

+The Group's earnings for the year (before proposed dividends) are as follows:
-Net profit attributable to the shareholders of the parent after adjusting for int tier-1 capital (for basic and diluted earnings per share)

-Weighted average number of shares outstanding during the year (millions) for

-Basic and diluted earnings per share (US\$)
+2024 2023 Profit attributable to the shareholders of the parent 285 235 Net profit attributable to the shareholders of the parent after adjusting for interest paid on additional / perpetual tier-1 capital (for basic and diluted earnings per share) 266 217 Weighted average number of shares outstanding during the year (millions) for basic and diluted earnings per share 3,094 3,094 Basic and diluted earnings per share (US\$) 0.086 0.070